kensanata/phoebe/README.md

 - `--log_level` is the log level to use, 0 is quiet, 1 is errors, 2 is
       warnings, 3 is info, and 4 is debug; the default is 2

+## Running the Gemini Wiki as a Daemon

 If you want to start the Gemini Wiki as a daemon, the following options come in
 handy: